-I am reminded today of a word the Lord gave me some 20 years ago.
+I am reminded today of a word the Lord gave me almost 30 years ago.

 “As you look over the timeline of your life, I will be the only constant connecting it all.
 Relationships will come and go, but in the end, I will be the only One.”

 When I heard this word, I had a sense of its gravity but not the responsibility that would be required of me.
 At first, it just said to me, “Don’t get too cozy; everything could change in a minute…” But where I’ve come to with this word is that I am ultimately called to respond to Him, not people.
 That seems safe…huh?
 Nope!
 Let me go on.

 In my fearful self, I would think I had to guard and defend my heart.
 And this word rang to me of exclusivity.
 But what I’ve learned is this word was calling me to give Him to others with open arms and with no defenses.
 “Wait a minute, exclusivity is just You, right?”
 Not exactly!
 It’s the inclusion of any He wishes to love through me, without reserve and with abandon, knowing full well it may be over tomorrow.
 This is so terribly vulnerable!
 I am called to love as if it’s for a lifetime, but in reality it could be just for a moment in time.

 I’ve often responded to this reality in bitterness, believing the Lord was playing yoyo with my heart.
 But what He’s revealing is that Love is to be poured without reserve, where He wishes it to be poured.
 What’s more, if I hinder Love’s flow, I will be preventing my own seeing of Him.
 To pinch off Love is to squelch the flow of the Spirit.
 Yikes!